 Martin Gibala: Part of the reason is we know the number one cited reason why people are not physically active is lack of time.
 Now that's clearly an excuse for some folks but many of us lead very busy, time-pressed lives.

-MG: The one minute workout really involves three 20 second hard bursts of exercise.
-Now that's typically set within a 10 minute time commitment.
-So start to finish.
-10 minutes.
-You have a short warm up then you do those three 20 second very hard sprints with a little bit of recovery in between.
-And then a short cooldown so start to finish 10 minutes.
-But within that one minute, a very vigorous exercise.
+The one-minute workout really involves three 20-second hard bursts of exercise.
+Now that's typically set within a 10-minute time commitment.
+So start to finish, 10 minutes.
+You have a short warm-up, then you do those three 20-second very hard sprints with a little bit of recovery in between.
+And then a short cooldown, so start to finish 10 minutes.
+But within that one-minute, a very vigorous exercise.

-MG: In the lab we had one group do the three 10 minute sessions per week, so that's a 30 minute time commitment, and within that that would be three minutes of very vigorous exercise.
+In the lab we had one group do the three 10-minute sessions per week, so that's a 30-minute time commitment, and within that that would be three minutes of very vigorous exercise.
 And we had another group do 50 minutes of the more traditional, continuous moderate exercise three times a week.
 So typical public health guidelines.